Project

 ES6-like hash literals

-Added by shugo (Shugo Maeda) almost 9 years ago.
-Updated over 6 years ago.
+Added by shugo (Shugo Maeda) over 9 years ago.
+Updated about 7 years ago.

 Status: